Is there such thing as a man-made or natural blue strawberry? Or do black strawberries exist?

-Whether the antifreeze is fluorescent blue, green, red, orange or yellow is not even coming from the active chemicals.
-Those are artificial dyes added, which serve no purpose other than for identification (e.g. seeing what’s in the tank, identifying the source of leaks).
+Whether automotive antifreeze is fluorescent blue, green, red, orange or yellow is not even coming from the active chemicals.
+Those are artificial dyes added.

 So even if you are eating one of these GMO vegetable-fish hybrids, you won’t be able to discern it based on appearance nor on taste, since it does not create a “fishy” flavor.

 If you want to eat blue strawberry shortcake, your recipe will need FD&C Blue No. 2 or other natural food coloring.
 Ditto for black.

 As far as why this vegetable is naturally red vs. blue (like blueberries), it largely has to do with the pH of their anthocyanins (a class of plant pigments, which are also type of antioxidant).